hamzabounibanedz/kernal-function/src/utils/README.md

 # utils/

+## About

-Utilities and fixtures.
+Utilities and fixtures supporting algorithms and UI.

+## Contents

-- test_data.\*: provides paper test cases and helper generators for SDO problems.
+- `test_data.*` – paper test cases and helpers for SDO problems

-Extend by adding new named test cases or data loaders.
+## Responsibilities

+- Provide named test cases with valid dimensions and initial points
+- Keep numerical values finite and reasonable for demos

+## Conventions

+- Use clear names; prefer deterministic examples

+## Extending

+- Add new test sets; document expected sizes and notes